openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/enable_theming.rst

    the root of the file system in a directory named ``/my-open-edx-themes``.

 #.
 Set the file permissions on the themes directory, and all of its
-   subdirectories, to enable read+write permissions for Open edX server users.
+   subdirectories, to enable read+write permissions for the Ubuntu user.

-   For example, to allow the ``edxapp`` user for the LMS and Studio to read and write files in the themes directory, you might use the following commands.
+   For example, to allow the devstack ``edxapp`` user for the LMS and Studio to read and write files in the themes directory, you might use the following commands.

    .. code-block:: bash

      sudo chown -R edxapp:edxapp /my-open-edx-themes
      sudo chmod -R u+rw /my-open-edx-themes

+   On fullstack and native installations the Unbuntu user is ``www-data``.

 #.
 For each Open edX component that you want to theme, set the
    ``ENABLE_COMPREHENSIVE_THEMING`` configuration property to ``true``.